benjamin-asdf/datastar-el/README.md

 # Features

-- auto complete for `data-` attributes.
+- `completion-at-point-functions` function for `data-` attributes (looks at the prefix 'data-').
-- help buffer for each `data-` attribute with documenntion link.
+- `datastar-attribute-help`: help buffer for each `data-` attribute with documentation link.

 ## Installation